jul3x/LatteCompiler/README.md

 # LatteCompiler
-Simple compiler from Latte (statically typed language) to x86 GAS assembly.
+Simple compiler from Latte (statically typed language with object-based programming) to x86 GAS assembly.
 Second task of Compilers Construction course at MIMUW.

 # Language
 Latte is a statically typed language with syntax and semantics very similar to Java.
 Non-context grammar of this language is described in src/Latte.cf file (BNF format).
-For now - this version of latc_x86 does not support any extension of Latte language.
+This version of latc_x86 supports arrays, structs, object inheritance and methods (without virtual methods).

 # Features